Fontana Unified School District

 Fontana Unified School District is located in and serves most of the city of Fontana, California, a community in San Bernardino County about 50 miles east of Los Angeles.
 The district contains 45 schools, which serve students from K-12 to adult education.
 It was established in the 1920s and unified in 1956.

-At the December 14, 2016 Board Meeting, the Board of Education appointed Randal S. Bassett as Superintendent.
+The district includes most of Fontana and a portion of Rialto.